Gov. Greg Abbott forms task force on concert safety following deadly Astroworld music festival

-AUSTIN (KXAN) — In the wake of a deadly concert in Houston over the weekend, Governor Greg Abbott has formed a Texas Task Force on Concert Safety.
+AUSTIN (KXAN) — In the wake of a deadly concert in Houston over the weekend, Gov. Greg Abbott has formed a Texas Task Force on Concert Safety.

 The governor announced the formation of the task force on Wednesday.
 The task force is expected to produce a report of recommendations and strategies to “ensure concert safety and protect concertgoers.”